 They're not the same thing.
 Not even close.

 A reactive metal powder is a fuel.
-It gives up its own electrons to rip oxygen away from water molecules.
+Even so, it gives up its own electrons to rip oxygen away from water molecules.
 The metal oxidizes.
-Hydrogen bubbles out.
+In real terms, hydrogen bubbles out.
 The powder is consumed.
 You can't reuse it without putting massive energy back in — usually at an industrial smelter.

 A photocatalytic powder works differently.
-On the flip side, it sits there.
-Light hits it.
+Think about it: it sits there.
+On the flip side, light hits it.
 Electrons get excited.
-Consider this: those electrons split water molecules at the surface.
-The powder isn't consumed* — at least in theory.
+So those electrons split water molecules at the surface.
+Even so, the powder isn't consumed* — at least in theory.
 In practice, most degrade, poison, or clump up within hours.

 Then there are thermochemical powders used in high-temperature cycles.
-Plus, these get cycled through reduction and oxidation steps at hundreds of degrees Celsius.
+These get cycled through reduction and oxidation steps at hundreds of degrees Celsius.
 They're not something you drop in a glass of water.

 And finally, chemical hydride powders like sodium borohydride.
-Also, these release hydrogen when hydrolyzed, but they're made using hydrogen in the first place.
+These release hydrogen when hydrolyzed, but they're made using hydrogen in the first place.
 So they're really hydrogen carriers*, not hydrogen sources*.

 The distinction matters.
 A lot.